kevinamiri/maila/src/pages/index.en.md

     - Can I create content in other languages?
     - Yes, we support languages other than English.
 The best quality translations are currently available in English.
 H01194:
-  - AI Copywriting Tool
+  - AI Copy Generator
   - Use advanced artificial intelligence to generate content for your website, blog or marketing materials.
-  - AI Writing Assistance
+  - AI-powered Writing Tools
   - Use advanced artificial intelligence to improve the quality of your content by fixing style and grammar errors.
 L0401:
   - Sign up